bodrick/awesome/TOPICS.md

 ## pki

 *   [damienbod/AspNetCoreCertificates](https://github.com/damienbod/AspNetCoreCertificates) - Certificate Manager in .NET Core for creating and using X509 certificates
-*   [webprofusion/certify](https://github.com/webprofusion/certify) - Professional TLS/SSL Certificate Manager UI for Windows, powered by Let's Encrypt and compatible with all ACME v2 CAs.
+*   [webprofusion/certify](https://github.com/webprofusion/certify) - Professional ACME Client for Windows.
+Certificate Management UI, powered by Let's Encrypt and compatible with all ACME v2 CAs.
 Download from certifytheweb.com

 ## ssl